zach2good/nandy2024/README.md

 - Connect nodes by dragging L.Mouse between them.
 - Connect nodes in a selection by pressing C with an active selection.
 - Move components with L.Mouse.
+- Press R with components selected or with a component under your mouse to rotate it 90 degrees.

 ## Components